IamManchanda/java-coding-problems/000-category-based-cci/001-arrays-strings/002-check-permutation/README.md

   // Letters array to store the count of each character int[] letters = new int[ASCII_SIZE];

-  // Count the number of each character in s for (int i = 0; i <= sn - 1; i++) {
+  for (int i = 0; i <= sn - 1; i++) {
-    letters[s.charAt(i)]++;
+    // Count the number of each character in s letters[s.charAt(i)]++;
   }

-  // Compare the number of each character in t for (int i = 0; i <= tn - 1; i++) {
+  for (int i = 0; i <= tn - 1; i++) {
-    letters[t.charAt(i)]--;
+    // Count the number of each character in t letters[t.charAt(i)]--;

     // If the count is less than 0, the strings are not permutations